jbroerken/mrhpsspeech/doc/source/Building/Building.rst

     * - MRH_SPEECH_SERVICE_PRINT_OUTPUT
       - Print received speech output to console.
     * - MRH_SPEECH_USE_VOICE
       - Enable voice based speech input and output.
+This is set by the USE_VOICE option.
     * - MRH_API_PROVIDER_GOOGLE_CLOUD_API
       - Use the Google Cloud API for speech processing.
+This is set by the API_PROVIDER_GOOGLE_CLOUD_API option.
     * - MRH_SPEECH_USE_TEXT_STRING
       - Use text string based input and output.
+This is set by the USE_TEXT_STRING option.

 Build Process